-CRITERIA DESCRIPTION Linked to risk per risk register Internal audit has mapped each risk as per risk register to the Municipality's auditable activity.
-Change in management Significant change in management is considered a critical factor within the control environment of each auditable activity.
-Change in process The evaluation was based on the consideration of any known significant process or system changes during the last 12 months.
-Other contributing factors The evaluation of other contributing factors was based on any Management concerns raised or known to internal audit at that time.
+CRITERIA DESCRIPTION Linked to risk per risk register Internal audit has mapped each risk as per risk register to Linked to hak per hak register the Municipality's auditable activity.
+Significant change in management is considered a critical Change in management factor within the control environment of each auditable activity.
+The evaluation was based on the consideration of any Change in process known significant process or system changes during the last 12 months.
+The evaluation of other contributing factors was based on Other contributing factors any Management concerns raised or known to internal audit at that time.